magnusmickelsson/pokeraidbot/README.md

 * Clone this Git repository to your local machine: https://github.com/magnusmickelsson/pokeraidbot.git
 * Build your application via [Maven](https://maven.apache.org) or a Java-IDE, for example [IntelliJ](https://www.jetbrains.com/idea/).
+* Check the file src/main/resources/application.properties.
+Decide what type of database you're going to run (file is currently prepared for Heroku deploy but has stuff commented out for running local in-memory DB via H2 or a local Postgres)
 * Start the bot via the executable class **main.BotServerMain** (or java -jar pokeraidbot.jar)

 NOTE: You need to provide two application properties so it can start, ownerId and token.
 Example: